How To Get PR in Denmark After Study

 Financial Requirements: Savings, Taxes, and Salary threshold for Danish PR

 If you apply through the Pay Limit Scheme, you need a high-paying job.
-As of 2025, the minimum yearly salary is DKK 465,000.
-That’s about DKK 38,750 per month before tax.
+The minimum yearly salary under the Pay Limit Scheme is DKK 552,000.
+That is about DKK 46,000 per month before tax.
 This salary must be shown on your contract.

 If you are on the Positive List, there’s no fixed salary.
 However, the job must follow Danish pay and work rules.